Daimler Double-Six sleeve-valve V12: 5.3-litre Double-Six 30/40 or Light Double-Six

 In November 1930 a car was shipped to Edsel Ford with the new Daimler transmission.
 It aroused so much interest Cadillac's chief engineer, Ernest Seaholm, came to the following Olympia show and bought another for technical investigation.
-It inspired Earl Thompson, who invented syncromesh, to develop the Hydramatic transmission.
+It inspired Earl Thompson, who invented synchromesh, to develop the Hydramatic transmission.

 This light double-six was one of the first cars designed using ergonomics.
-Switches buttons and stalks were all placed within finger tip reach of the driver and accessible without taking hands from the wheel.
+Switches buttons and stalks were all placed within finger tip reach of the driver and accessible without removing their hands from the steering wheel.
 The cars would run up to 40000 mi before requiring engine decarbonisation.